Austin Healey: Post playing career

+Other television appearances

 Healey competed in the sixth series of the BBC competition series Strictly Come Dancing with professional dancer Erin Boag.
 He was eliminated in week 12 of the competition to come 4th overall.

 He joined Gary Lineker on Who Wants to Be a Millionaire?
 Christmas Special, on 23 December 2008.
 Together they won £50,000 for their chosen charity - Nicholls Spinal Injury Foundation.

 Healey presented The Big Tackle on ITV in March 2009, aimed at promoting and assisting rugby clubs around the country.
 In January 2009, he obtained his basic coaching qualifications, in order to put him in a better position from which to advise clubs.
 During the filming, he returned to his roots and visited his former local club, Birkenhead Park.
 Some of the other teams that he coached on the series included; Bristol Barbarians, Witney Angels RFC, Rosslyn Park, and University of Sussex.

 He competed on show one of the new series of Beat the Star in April 2009.
 He won 4/8 games, and ended up with 22 points overall, beating his opponent; Factory Manager, Glenn Clarke, who had 14 points overall.

 Healey appeared as one of the team captains for the second series of Hole in the Wall along with ex-EastEnders star Joe Swash.

 Austin is the host of the ITV gameshow The Fuse, which began on 13 July 2009.

+In 2011 Healey appeared on the Chase, a celebrity edition, reaching the final with Joe Pasquale.
+Shaun Wallace was the Chaser and the pair won with the Chaser needing two more questions in the final chase.

 He also appeared on BBC gameshow, Mastermind, on 4 January 2013.
 His specialist subject was Everton Football Club.